About the MFA Program

 AREA OF CONCENTRATION

 Graduate studio space is available for all matriculated graduate students at the Master of Fine Arts Building at 205 Hudson Street (near Canal).
 In the building, there are several common workshop areas including a woodworking shop, a metal shop, clay studio, computer lab and a black and white and color photo darkrooms.
 There are designated used for group critiques as well as one space designated for a drawing studio.
 The building has a loading dock and freight elevators, allowing for the easy entry of bulky or large materials for making art.
-The building, which is for workspace only, is accessible to students seven days a week from 8 AM to 12 midnight throughout the year.
+The building, which is for workspace only, is accessible to students seven days a week from 7 AM to 1 AM throughout the year.
 All studio critique seminars are held at the MFA Building.
 All studio tutorials are scheduled to meet at students’ studios in the MFA Building.
 Students are required to maintain a studio and work at the MFA Building throughout their residency.

 The Bertha & Karl Leubsdorf Art Gallery (Ground Floor of the West Building) Professionally organized exhibitions that extend and support the educational programs of the Art Department of Hunter College.